BND Hamburger Icon

 Appointment Scheduling

-Although appointment scheduling is primarily a PMS tool, you’ll also see it on the EMR side of most medical software platforms.
+Although appointment scheduling is primarily a practice management software tool, you’ll also see it on the EMR side of most medical software platforms.
 Your medical software’s appointment scheduling tool should let you see your daily appointment schedule and appointment types.
 It should also display a patient’s status and location within your facility (or which facility they’re scheduled to visit).
 Some medical software allows you to track patients right down to the specific exam room or piece of medical equipment, as well as to check them out when their visit is complete.

 Billing and Claims